madetech/handbook/benefits/work_ready.md

 # Work Ready

 We know you're ready to work and so we want you to be work ready.
 We'll equip you with a brand new Macbook, monitor, keyboard, adapters, and whatever other technical equipment you need to do your job.
-If you want a book, some software or you just want to go to a conference, it is on us.
-We just ask you to be reasonable with your spending.
+If you want a book, some software or you just want to go to a conference, it is on us, everyone has a £250 working from home budget, just speak to your Community Manager.

 Here's some examples of things people have purchased: